sagnikc395/plai/cis352/docs/lec2.md

 - We can even build our own language.
 - `#lang racket` imports the core forms of the language -> some of the language defines new kinds of semantics -> using the powerful macro system of Racket.

+- if is not a function, but a function primitive